menacit/virt_base_course/10-hw_virt_options.md

 <!--
 - So far everything we've covered applies more or less to both HW-level and OS-level virtualisation

+- Look at a few solutions and their fit on the market

-- We've been quite soft and general, this section will be more technical
+- We've been quite soft and general, this section will be slightly more technical

 - Remind students to ask questions if things are unclear -->